History of HIV/AIDS: History of spread

-1959: David Carr
+1959: David Carr (disputed)

-David Carr was an apprentice printer (usually mistakenly referred to as a sailor; Carr had served in the Navy between 1955 and 1957) from Manchester, England who died on August 31, 1959, and was for some time mistakenly reported to have died from AIDS-defining opportunistic infections (ADOIs).
+David Carr was an apprentice printer (mistakenly referred to as the "Manchester sailor" when anonymized; Carr had served in the Navy between 1955 and 1957) from Manchester, England who died on August 31, 1959, and was for some time mistakenly reported to have died from AIDS-defining opportunistic infections (ADOIs).
 Following the failure of his immune system, he succumbed to pneumonia.
 Doctors, baffled by what he had died from, preserved 50 of his tissue samples for inspection.
 In 1990, the tissues were found to be HIV-positive.
 However, in 1992, a second test by AIDS researcher David Ho found that the strain of HIV present in the tissues was similar to those found in 1990 rather than an earlier strain (which would have mutated considerably over the course of 30 years).
 He concluded that the DNA samples provided actually came from a patient with AIDS in the 1990s.
 Upon retesting David Carr's tissues, he found no sign of the virus.